 As part of the Challenge, the Hart Leadership Program is running the Why Vote video challenge again for the 2020 general election.
 We are looking for the best pitches from students attending any college across the Challenge that would motivate peers to vote.
 A training PowerPoint with guidance about how to prepare a submission can be found here.

 Videos should be no more than 30 seconds in length and can be professional quality or amateur creations – we don’t care.
 What matters most is that you are creative and craft a compelling case that would convince an apathetic or skeptical student to vote.
 Submissions can be from groups or individuals and will be evaluated by a panel that includes students, marketing whizzes and campaign experts.
 A committee of students and documentarians will choose winning entries for each campus.
 Winners will receive prizes and have their video featured prominently on social media.
 Join the competition by submitting a video at the link below.
-All entries must be received by 5 p.m. on Wednesday, April 1.
-Winners will be notified by Wednesday, April 8 and will be shown at the Sanford School on Friday, April 17.
-Several sample videos are available here.
+All entries must be received by 5 p.m. on Friday, October 8th.
+The winners will be announced on October 15th.
+Here are the winning videos of the Spring Why Vote challenge for reference.

 Your video should:

 - Be relevant ahead of the November 2020 elections.
 Issues that matter can and should be represented.

 - Be nonpartisan, meaning you cannot mention candidates or parties